flatsheet/flatsheet/readme.md

 - [x] import json files through bin script
 - [ ] make bin script able to run while server is running? (maybe not possible?)

+## Installation

+- Clone this repository `git@github.com:flatsheet/flatsheet.git`
+- Change directory `cd flatsheet`
+- Install dependencies with `npm install`
+- Start the server `npm start`
+- In development you can watch the css & js using `npm run watch`

 ## Support

 This project is supported in part by a [code sprint grant from OpenNews](http://opennews.org/codesprints.html).
 More info [at the Flatsheet blog](http://flatsheet.io/blog/getting-flatsheet-to-v1-with-help-from-opennews/).